Mikael-R/depe-mobile/README.md

 Node.js # See the web page https://nodejs.org/en/download/
 Ionic # Use the command 'npm install -g @ionic/cli'
 ```
-Clone and run the app
+Clone and run the app.
 ```
 # Clone the repository
 $ git clone https://github.com/Mikael-R/Depe-Mobile